Events for Flurry¶

 Yes, in order for Flurry to receive data on these Events, your users have to have a version of the app on their device that contains these Events in the app code.
 Therefore, you will need to resubmit your app to your platform’s app store in order to start seeing data on these Events populate in the Flurry portal.

-What is included in “Other” in my Parameter’s value list?
-How can I see the breakdown within “Other”?¶
+What is included in “flurry.com.other” in my Parameter’s value list?
+How can I see the breakdown within “flurry.com.other”?¶